Royal Cyphers found on Canadian Forces badges

 Royal Cyphers found on Canadian Forces badges in the York Sunbury Historical Society, Fredericton Region Museum Collection

 The earliest official Canadian Militia units after 1867 were raised in the reign of Queen Victoria.
-The badges found in the YSHS, FRM Collection begin with Queen Victoria's crown, followed by the King's crowns for King Edward VII and King George V. Badges worn by Canadian Forces with the crown of Queen Elizabeth II were worn after her coronation in 1952.
+The badges found in the YSHS, FRM Collection begin with Queen Victoria's crown, followed by the King's crowns for King Edward VII, King George V, and King George VI.
+Badges worn by Canadian Forces with the crown of Queen Elizabeth II were worn after her coronation in 1952.
 Badges with the crown of King Charles III follow from his coronation on 6 May 2023.

 Royal Monogram, Queen Victoria.